 9. Finally, examples!

-Don’t limit yourself to niche sites though.
+You shouldn’t limit yourself to your niche.
 It’s perfectly ok to be inspired by other websites, so if you absolutely love the Dropbox logo, let your designer know that too.

 How to use this list